Kroger is offering new benefits to its frontline workers in the wake of the coronavirus pandemic.

 Other retailers are also updating offerings and handing out bonuses to help workers still working in brick-and-mortar locations.

 Walmart recently announced its own bonuses to workers: It will pay $300 to full-time employees and $150 to part-time employees for a total payout of more than $365 million.

 Target last week said it will give all its employees access to a backup family care benefit–a plan that was previously offered to some Target workers–to help employees through the pandemic.
-It also is temporarily waiving its absenteeism policy for employees who experience flu-like symptoms or who are affected by school or daycare closures; and implementing quarantine pay and confirmed illness pay, both lasting 14 days.
+It also temporarily waives its absenteeism policy for employees who experience flu-like symptoms or are affected by school or daycare closures and implementing quarantine pay and confirmed illness pay, both lasting 14 days.